anewman15/bubble-sort/README.md

 ## Deployment

-This project can be deployed on any Ruby IDE by simply cloning or download the repository from github, which is available on this active [link](https://github.com/anewman15/bubble-sort)
+This project can be deployed on any Ruby IDE or code editor by simply cloning or download the repository from github, which is available on this active [link](https://github.com/anewman15/bubble-sort)

 - After cloning it.
 - Run the file by typing "ruby bubble_sort.rb" in your terminal and follows the pop up questions.